VuyolwethuM6/VuyolwethuM6/README.md

 Here are some of the projects I've worked on:

 1. **[Creative Tutors](https://creative-tutors-website.netlify.app/)**
-   - Brief description of the project.
+   - A team of software development interns and the services they provide.
-   - Technologies used: List technologies or languages used.
+   - Technologies used: HTML, CSS, JavaScript.
    - [Demo](https://creative-tutors-website.netlify.app/) | [Repository](https://github.com/VuyolwethuM6/Creative-Tutors-Website)

 2. **[Another Project](Link to Project)**